 There is also an option for you to upgrade the amount of RAM on your computer.
 Follow the instructions on this Apple support page to find out how to.
 Keep in mind this requires a few technical steps - you can always visit your local Apple Store or Genius bar to get it done for you.

 Because big files take up RAM on your computer, if you have any you don't want to discard, displace them onto an external hard drive to save RAM.
 Some heavy video files can take up far too much RAM, and even if you still have space available, these files could be slowing down your computer considerably.
+Move the files to external hard drive will solve "your system has run out of application memory" error.

 If you were not able to find a solution to the error message you encountered after all these steps, it may be a good time to contact apple support.
 Don't worry though, system application memory problems are common and in most cases have an easy fix.
 Just reach out to Apple and you'll be able to find a solution to your problem.